Skip to content

 WARNING

-Similarly to <With>, when the list changes and a new item is added it is simply appended to the parent.
-Order of widgets are not kept so make sure to wrap <For> in a container to avoid this.
+Similarly to <With>, when the list changes and a new item is added, it is simply appended to the parent.
+The order of widgets is not kept, so make sure to wrap <For> in a container to avoid this.

 Fragments